matrix-org/gsoc/IDEAS.md

 * [Reference iOS client and SDK](https://github.com/matrix-org/matrix-ios-sdk)
 * [Python client SDK](https://github.com/matrix-org/matrix-python-sdk)

 Potential GSoC ideas:
 ---------------------
 Remember that you can also use these as inspiration and suggest your own project ideas.

 ### Matrixcraft

-There are many minecraft clones available e.g. [https://github.com/fogleman/Minecraft](https://github.com/fogleman/Minecraft) - but none of these are networked in any way.
-The aim of this project is to design and implement a protocol which can allow multiple minecraft players to play together, through Matrix.
+There are many minecraft clones available e.g. https://github.com/fogleman/Minecraft - but none of these are networked in any way.
+The aim of this project is to design and implement a protocol which can allow multiple minecraft players to play together, even though they are using different clients - by having the data communication go through Matrix.

 **Expected results**: Able to have 2+ players building structures together